Houston vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Sweet 16

 Houston vs. Miami (FL) Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup posted on individual sportsbooks.
+See the odds, spread and over/under for this matchup on individual sportsbooks.

 |Favorite